NoBlackBoxes/LastBlackBox/course/versions/enb/01_analog-electronics/_resources/guide.md

 Make measurements and build a light-sensitive circuit.
 - Understand atoms, the periodic table, and why some elements conduct
 - Explain voltage, current, and resistance, and use Ohm's Law
-- Measure battery voltage and resistor values with a multimeter
+- Measure battery voltage and build simple circuits on the prototyping board
+- Build and measure a voltage divider
 - Build a circuit whose output voltage changes with light (LDR)

 ## Tools
-- Balloons (static electricity / voltage) - *optional*
+- Balloons (static electricity / voltage)
 - Periodic Table (conductors)
 - Multimeter
+- NB3 body and prototyping boards (pre-assembled)
+- Jumper wires, battery pack, resistors (including 220 Ω and 470 Ω for voltage divider)

 ## Steps
 > lecture - **practical** - *optional*